chrisbrownie/flamingkeys.com/_posts/2013-05-13-convert-camel-case-to-space-delimited-display-name-with-powershell.md

   last_name: Brown
 ---

-I’m writing a very rudimentary script that has a need to convert something like “groundFloorMeetingRoom” to “Ground Floor Meeting Room”.
+I’m writing a very rudimentary script that has a need to convert something like "groundFloorMeetingRoom" to "Ground Floor Meeting Room".
 Rather than prompt the user to enter this, I decided it’d be easier to just get the script to do it.
 This turned out to be a fun little exercise, resulting in the *CamelCaseToDisplayName *function below.
 Hopefully it can help someone!

 {% highlight powershell %}
 function CamelCaseToDisplayName ([string]$inString) {